shijq23/elxr-metrics/README.md

 ## Deployment

-The latest metrics page can be accessible via [GitLab Pages](https://elxr-metrics-d8932f.gitlab.io/) or [eLxr website](https://elxr.org/metrics/)
+The latest metrics page can be accessible via [GitLab Pages](https://elxr-metrics-d8932f.gitlab.io/) or [eLxr website](https://elxr.org/metrics/).

+## API doc

+Follow steps in [docs README](./docs/README.md) to generate API doc.

+## Note

+- If this project is forked into personal namespace, the new project's `GitLab Pages` will be hosted on a different domain.
+In that case, please check your project's `Pages` settings to get the correct link.
+- For testing, this project provides a set of masked CouldFront standard log files under directory [tests/logs](./tests/logs/).

 ## Reference